ClaireGMIT/Fundamentals-of-data-analysis-Assessment/README.md

 ### 10. Commit 27th November 2
 Finalised the content of the report including a more in-depth analysis of the data.
 Added more references.
 Left to do is to finish formatting of the report, tidy up the content, finish off the readme file and re-read my analysis.

+### 11. Commit 28Nov2019
+Continue to tidy up content and analyse the results.